This gluten free pumpkin bread is THE BEST! It's super moist from the maple syrup, with the perfect amount of sweetness and spices.

 - Baking soda & baking powder.
 The combination of the two leavening agents helps this gluten-free pumpkin bread rise.

 - Canned pumpkin.
-Use half a can of pure pumpkin, not pumpkin pie filling.
+Make sure you're using pure pumpkin purée, not pumpkin pie filling.

 - Light brown sugar.
 It adds sweetness, a subtle molasses flavor, and moisture.
 You can use dark brown sugar or granulated sugar if you don't have light brown sugar on hand.